 Scroll down to find programs from Dr. Rachel Kramer, Dr. Beverly Daniel Tatum, Turning Life On and others (upcoming unscheduled programs at bottom of page)!

 One year into pandemic parenting many families are experiencing stressful moments around communication with children and teens.
-Please join Dr. Rachel Kramer for a webinar presenting tools for supporting positive communication.
-Ample time will be provided for Q&A about this topic and any other parenting questions that are on your mind.
+Please join Dr. Rachel Kramer for a recorded webinar presenting tools for supporting positive communication.

 Wednesday, March 10, 2021, 6:30 PM 7:30 PM

 Join Physical Therapist, Jaimee Mace, MSPT, for a presentation to learn about the effects electronic devices have on your student's posture and how it can be impacting their health and growing bodies.

 You and your child will learn:

 * How to combat the effects of slouching

 * How to properly set up and use electronics to alleviate strain on the body